 The UK Summer Wind Band Conducting Symposium does not include on-campus housing.
 There are multiple options at hotels, etc. in close proximity to the University of Kentucky campus.
 More information will be provided as the event approaches.

 The repertoire chosen is of the highest quality from the Wind Band medium.
-Music will be sent to attendees in the Spring, and conducting assignments will be chosen by participants at a later date.
+Rep should be chosen from the list below.